Tonka: Products

 Tonka has produced a variety of toys, including dolls (Star Fairies, Bathing Beauties, Maple Town, and Hollywoods).
 They have produced other toys, some aimed at girls (such as Keypers), and others aimed at boys (such as Gobots, Supernaturals, Rock Lords, Spiral Zone, Legions of Power and Steel Monsters).
 It was the original manufacturer of the Pound Puppies toy line, and in the late 1980s licensed products inspired by Maple Town.

 Tonka produced video games as Tonka Video Games, including Tonka Raceway, and purchased the rights to distribute and market the Master System after Sega of America stopped competing against the Nintendo Entertainment System in the US.
 However, the Master System's market share declined, since Tonka did not have experience with video games or how to market them.
 Hasbro sold the digital gaming rights for various properties (including My Little Pony, Magic: The Gathering, Tonka, Playskool, and Transformers) to Infogrames (later known and currently operating as Atari SA) for US$100 million in 2000, buying back the rights for US$65 million in June 2005.

 In 2001, Tonka trucks were inducted into the National Toy Hall of Fame at The Strong in Rochester, New York.
 The Winifred Museum in Winifred, Montana, has a collection of more than 3,000 Tonka toys.

 In 2002, Ford made its very first partnership with Tonka with the Mighty F-350 concept.

 In other media

 Computer and video games

-Thirteen video games based on the toys were released between 1996 and 2006.
+Fourteen video games based on the toys were released between 1996 and 2006.
 A majority of these titles were released by Hasbro Interactive and its later re-brandings as Infogrames Interactive and Atari Interactive, although a small number of titles for Nintendo platforms were released by TDK Mediactive under a sub-licensing agreement from Infogrames.